A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, the misjudgement of appointing John Hancock as C-in-C sends the patriot cause into a horrible downward spiral.
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
 This article is part of the Alternate Nations thread.
+Alternate Historian and 1 other(s) like this article.

 In 1775,the British North American authorities decided to isolate "the troubles" to Massachusetts upon hearing the news that the Second Continental Congress had overlooked the Virginian George Washington and instead appointed John Hancock of Braintree as the Commander-in-Chief of the Continental Army.